ScrumDoLLC/scrumdo-static/help/personalprojects.md

   * Track employee performance
   * Confidential contract status

-You can create either a Scrum or a Kanban based personal project.
+You can create either a Timebox(iteration/sprint) based or a flow(iterationless/Sprint less) based personal project.

 Staff members of your organization can see that the project exists, but can not see the content of the project.